 Who is it suited to and how do I get a quote?

 Any business selling goods and services on credit terms with exposures to bad debts should strongly consider trade credit insurance as part of their business risk strategy.
 Self-insurance or a bad debt reserve does not replace monies lost, whereas trade credit insurance puts cashback in your hands.

 Trade Credit Insurance is heavily used in the Building and Construction sector and used by businesses of all sizes with minimum annual turnover usually starting around $750,000 upwards.

 There is no ‘one size fits all’ approach when it comes to Trade Credit Insurance and the level and cost of your policy will be dictated by your needs.
-Trade credit insurance is a highly specialised area of insurance and it’s vital that you deal with a Specialist Trade Credit Insurance broker like Pradsidium Credit Insurance to place and manage your insurance needs.
+Trade credit insurance is a highly specialised area of insurance and it’s vital that you deal with a Specialist Trade Credit Insurance broker like Prasidium Credit Insurance to place and manage your insurance needs.